geopython/GeoHealthCheck/docs/config.rst

 ------------------------

 The core configuration is in ``GeoHealthCheck/config_main.py``.
-Optionally override these settings for your instance in ``instance/config_site.py``:
+Optionally override these settings for your instance in ``instance/config_site.py``.
+You can specify a configuration file in the environment settings that will override settings in both previous files.
+The configuration options are:

 - **SQLALCHEMY_DATABASE_URI**: the database configuration.
 See the SQLAlchemy documentation for more info
 - **SECRET_KEY**: secret key to set when enabling authentication.
 Use the output of ``paver create_secret_key`` to set this value